A HIPAA Compliant Website’s 7 Important Considerations

 Healthcare practitioners and organizations need to give paramount importance to patient data safety and security on a priority basis.

-Ensuring compliance to HIPAA (Health Insurance Portability and Accountability Act) regulations is crucial when developing a website for your healthcare practice.
+Ensuring compliance to HIPAA (Health Insurance Portability and Accountability Act) regulations is crucial when developing a healthcare website.

 A Quick Overview of HIPAA